 We had never planted a prairie before, but we decided to try it.
 So that winter, the winter of 2000/2001, we planted the lower fields – the soybean fields – with prairie seeds.

 Here we are – the very first day of planting – not knowing a thing about what we were getting in to.

 But in spite of our inexperience, the prairie has thrived – here it is in August 2017.

 This is a list of the seeds we planted, and which ones I’ve observed growing in the prairie in subsequent years.

 In 2009 we decided to start working on the upper prairie – the half of the hillside that’s above the earlier planting, below the line of the woods.
 We mowed, and seeded and sprayed and burned – trying all the restoration techniques we could think of.
-This is at the very beginning – September of 2009 when Mike mowed it in preparation for winter seeding.
+Here’s a link to the more detailed story about how we did this.
+Here it is at the very beginning – September of 2009 when Mike mowed it in preparation for winter seeding.

 Finally, in 2014 it’s starting to look like prairie.